Traceability

 Risks

 There are a number of risks involved in this stage of the fashion supply chain.
-Much like Tier Two, high chemical and water use and improper disposal are concern areas in Tier Three.
+Much like Tier 2, high chemical and water use and improper disposal are concern areas in Tier 3.
 This tier can include a wide variety of facilities and factories due to its resource and labour-intensive nature.
 Subcontracting and informal work can be prevalent, so it is incredibly difficult for brands to investigate human rights, animal welfare, and environmental damage that may occur this deep into the supply chain.

 Tier Four